Composition (visual arts): Viewpoint (leading with the eye)

 The position of the viewer can strongly influence the aesthetics of an image, even if the subject is entirely imaginary and viewed "within the mind's eye".
 Not only does it influence the elements within the picture, but it also influences the viewer's interpretation of the subject.

 For example, if a boy is photographed from above, perhaps from the eye level of an adult, he is diminished in stature.
 A photograph taken at the child's level would treat him as an equal, and one taken from below could result in an impression of dominance.
 Therefore, the photographer is choosing the viewer's positioning.

 A subject can be rendered more dramatic when it fills the frame.
-There exists a tendency to perceive things as larger than they actually are, and filling the frame fulfills this psychological mechanism.
+There exists a tendency to perceive things as larger than they actually are, and filling the frame fulfils this psychological mechanism.
 This can be used to eliminate distractions from the background.

 In photography, altering the position of the camera can change the image so that the subject has fewer or more distractions with which to compete.
 This may be achieved by getting closer, moving laterally, tilting, panning, or moving the camera vertically.

+When thinking about the composition of visual art, usually within the boundaries of a frame, a certain number of focal points can be identified.
+Such as a painting with a small blue bird as the main focal point (the subject) and supporting sub-focal points, such as clusters of green leaves and thin brown branches (the sub-focal objects surrounding the subject).